armory/documentation/_operator_reference/providers.md

  - `providerVersion`:
  - `requiredGroupMembership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  - `services`: A list of regular expressions.
 Any service matching one of these regexes will be indexed by Spinnaker.
  - `sshKnownHostsFilePath`: The path to a known_hosts file to be used when connecting with a remote git repository over SSH.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
  - `sshPrivateKeyFilePath`: The path to an SSH private key to be used when connecting with a remote git repository over SSH.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
  - `sshPrivateKeyPassphrase`: The passphrase to an SSH private key to be used when connecting with a remote git repository over SSH.
+Supports encrypted value.
  - `sshTrustUnknownHosts`: (*Default*: `false`) Enabling this flag will allow Spinnaker to connect with a remote git repository over SSH without verifying the server's IP address against a known_hosts file.
  - `versions`: A list of regular expressions.
 Any version matching one of these regexes will be indexed by Spinnaker.